The framework. Thinking Christian, living with uncompromising faith.

 Engaging in Disciplined Inquiry

+Disciplined inquiry is the practice of Christian discernment: testing claims, habits, and cultural pressures through theological conviction in the life of the church.
 The Quad provides a structured way of practicing this kind of discernment.
 Beginning with theological conviction rather than cultural assumption, it helps believers examine issues, arguments, and practices in light of God’s reality.
 By slowing us down and situating judgment within shared faith and obedience, disciplined inquiry resists knee-jerk reactions and cultivates responsive, faithful action amid the complexity of everyday life.